alpha-davidson/Jet-IQNs/DataGeneration/README.md

 chmod +x generateAllEvents.sh
 ./generateAllEvents
 ```
 This code is designed to spawn 8 parallel proccesses in the background which will generate the events in batches.
 On an 8 core AMD 4700U laptop this took a little under 8 hours to run while nothing else was running.
-In the end, there will be 1000 files containing 9.4 million sets of jets.
+In the end, there will be 1000 files containing 16.4 million sets of jets.
 The root files are not kept to preserve space.
 To compact these into one file run
 ```
 python extractData.py
 ```
 This script needs to be in the folder with the generated text files.
+It also trims the dataset to be of the target size.

 The C++ files for this are adpated from https://github.com/alpha-davidson/falcon-cWGAN.